How Did American English Originate and Become Different from British English?

 Another Invented Language

-Like Klingon, Esperanto is another invented language, but one that is actually in use.
+Esperanto is another invented language, but one that is actually in use for serious communication.
 It was invented back in the 1800's, and was intended to make it easy for speakers of various European languages to understand each other, even if they did not know each others' languages; it's sort of a 'middle ground' language.

-...and to practicality: back to our discussion of the differences between American and British English.
+Back to practicality and our discussion of the differences between American and British English.

 Some would give credit to Noah Webster as the "father" of modern English.
 That would be a mistake.
 What Webster did was catalog the existing language of his day; he did not invent the language.
 He merely provided the first dictionary of the American English language.